 It’s wet and cold outside, so we dress nice and warm.
 And, we put on a warm scarf before we go out.
 This way we cannot catch a cold and we do not get the flu or cold.
 At least we think so.
 Because let’s say that scarf is a great source of bacteria that can make us sick and cold.

-Often you wrap the warm scarf high around the mouth so that you can keep yourself warm.
+Often you wrap the warm scarf high around the mouth to keep yourself well warm.
 As a result, you will breathe against the scarf and in cold weather it will also become slightly damp from the air that you blow past it.
 Of course we also sneeze and cough with our scarf.
 Or think of that drop of snot that comes loose during a cold bike ride.
 That drop that is neatly (whether or not unnoticed) is caught by your scarf.

-As a result, this nice warm scarf quickly becomes a wonderfully warm nest for the bacteria to multiply in abundance.
+Thus, this fine warm scarf quickly becomes a lovely warm nest for bacteria to multiply in abundance.
 So the idea that a scarf protects against a cold or flu is not valid.
 The scarf ensures that the nose is between the (potentially pathogenic) bacteria.
 But what kills bacteria?